A Tornado Watch has been issued for parts of the area

 The National Weather Service has issued a Tornado Watch for East Feliciana, Pointe Coupee, St. Helena, and West Feliciana Parishes as well as, Amite and Wilkinson Counties until 5am Sunday.

-A line of storms is currently organizing to our west and northwest.
-It will push through the area late tonight, and early tomorrow morning.
 The primary threats include a few tornadoes, isolated damaging winds in excess of 60 mph, and isolated large hail events.

 Remember that the WBRZ WX App. is *free* on Apple and Android devices and can be used for breaking weather information, live radar, and forecast details.
 You can also use it to watch live coverage if power or broadcast signal is ever lost.
 For even more, connect with the Storm Station on X and Facebook.
 Stream WBRZ+ for continuous information as it becomes available.